llmrisks/llmrisks.github.io/src/content/schedule.md

   we can meet after class on Monday to discuss.

-**One week and a day** before your team is scheduled to lead, you should submit a PR to the course website to post the materials for the week on the course site.
+**One week and a day** before your team is scheduled to lead, you should post the materials for the week, including the response questions or activities, on the course discussion site.
 So, the team leading on 11/13 September should do this by Sunday, September 3 at 5:29pm.
-Assuming I am happy with your plan, this will be posted shortly after on the course website.

 For teams leading the first few weeks, this schedule is not possible, so is adjusted in the schedule below.
 The team leading 28/30 August